morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 ```
 -----

-Determine the names and state of the network interfaces.
+Determine names and state of the network interfaces.
 ```
 $ ip a
 ```